"As iron sharpens iron, so one man sharpens another."

 Trust in brotherhood isn't built by being impressive.
 It's built by being real.

 The Warrior who admits his failures can be trusted.
 The one who asks for help can be trusted.
-The one who shows up without pretense—we know who he actually is.
+The one who shows up without pretense: we know who he is.

-Authenticity creates the container for real brotherhood.
-When we stop performing competence and start being honest, we give others permission to do the same.
+Authenticity is the soil where brotherhood grows.
+When we drop the performance and start being honest about who we are, other men feel permission to do the same.

 Don't Tolerate Mediocrity

 True brothers don't let each other settle.
-When we see our brother avoiding his purpose, making excuses, or sliding into comfort—we say something.
+When we see our brother avoiding his purpose, making excuses, or sliding into comfort, we say something.
 Not harshly, but clearly.
 "I've watched you avoid this for months.
-What's really going on?"
+What's going on?"

 This isn't judgment.
 It's love expressed as challenge.
 We care too much about him to watch him waste his life.